 They provide an informal and relaxed atmosphere and make the hospital ward a place where teenagers aren’t afraid to go.
 They arrange activities to keep young people active, engaged and connected with others.

-The MDT coordinator, or sometimes called the Patient Pathway Coordinator, is pivotal to the care and support provided to young people with cancer in the region.
+The multi-disciplinary team (MDT) coordinator, sometimes called the Patient Pathway Coordinator, is pivotal to the care and support provided to young people with cancer in the region.

 The MDT Coordinator works with the expert staff and a range of local hospitals identifying young people with cancer who have been diagnosed outside the Principal Treatment Centre and alerting the Teenage Cancer Trust nursing team the moment they are diagnosed to ensure they receive specialist support wherever they are.